joeynor/OSProject/README.md

 ## Exploring github codespaces

 1. The next thing that we will be doing is exploring codespaces.
 First of all, read about codespaces https://docs.github.com/en/codespaces/overview#what-is-a-codespace
-2. The go to the link https://github.com/codespaces and we shall start a new codespace.
+2. Then go to the link https://github.com/codespaces and we shall start a new codespace.
 3. Click on ***New codespace***.
 4. Choose your own OSProject repository to start your codespace.